From Less to More: Spectral Splitting and Aggregation Network for Hyperspectral Face Super-Resolution: Conclusions

 \section{Conclusions}

 In this paper, we present a hyperspectral face super-resolution (HFSR) approach based on spectral splitting and aggregation network (SSANet).
 This is the first face SR work focusing on hyperspectral images.
 Different from traditional face and general image SR tasks, in which there are enough training samples to support the training of a complex network, HFSR has to face the small training sample size (S3) problem.
-To this end, on the one hand we carefully design a spectral splitting and aggregation network to fully make use of multiple spectral information.
+To this end, on the one hand we carefully design a spectral splitting and aggregation network to ``generate'' more training samples to alleviate the S3 problem \emph{from less to more}, and simultaneously to fully make use of multiple spectral information.
 On the other hand we introduce two strategies to expand the training samples by a self-representation and the symmetry augmentation.
 Experimental results on public hyperspectral face database demonstrate that our proposed SSANet method and the self-representation and symmetry based training sample expanding strategy are effective for the HFSR task.
 In addition, we also report the comparison results on hyperspectral images of natural scenes, which demonstrate the generalization of our method.